terramate-io/terramate-docs/cloud/stacks/details.md

 On the details page, the following information is available

-- The **name** of the stack as set in the Terramate config via `stack.name`
+- The **name** of the stack, set in the Terramate config via `stack.name`
-- The **description** of the stack as set in the Terramate config via `stack.description`
+- The **description** of the stack, set in the Terramate config via `stack.description`
-- The **repository** the stack is contained in.
-When clicking on the repository name, a new ta will be opened, and you will be sent to the stack within the repository on GitHub.
+- The **repository** containing the stack.
+Clicking on the repository name opens a new tab and directs you to the stack within the repository on GitHub.
 - The **path** of the stack within the repository
-- The ID of the stack as set in the Terramate config via `stack.id`
+- The **ID** of the stack, set in the Terramate config via `stack.id`
-- The **created date and time** when the stack was created on Terramate Cloud
+- The **created date and time** when the stack was added to Terramate Cloud
 - The **updated date and time** when the stack status was last updated
-- The **tags** configured for a stack via `stack.tags`
+- The **tags** configured for the stack via `stack.tags`

 ## Stack Alerts

-For `failed` stacks deployment error logs are displayed showing details about the failed command and highlighting Errors.
-The error logs can be expanded to show the full context and all log lines of the deployment command.
-If an additional drift was detected, drift details in the form of a `terraform plan` are displayed, too.
+For `failed` stacks, the deployment error logs provide details about the failed command and highlight errors.
+You can expand these logs to see the full context and all lines from the deployment command.
+Any additional drift detected will be displayed as a `terraform plan`.

-For `drifted` stacks, drift details in the form of a `terraform plan` are displayed.
+For `drifted` stacks, the details of the drift are displayed as a `terraform plan`.

 ## Deployments